The Cheeky Monkey Media Blog

 There are a plethora of different reasons to migrate your website to a new platform, and we’ll talk about some of the common situations a little later.
 Specifically, we’re going to be focusing on migrating a Drupal 6 or 7 site to Drupal 8.
 This information will get you ready for Drupal 9, the latest release of Drupal coming later in 2020.
 However, a lot of this general information also applies to site migrations using other Content Management Systems (CMSs), so if you aren’t on Drupal, don’t worry!
 This article isn’t useless!

 So what’s migration, and what does it mean for your site?
 In straightforward terms, website migration is the process of copying data and configurations from Site A (built on Platform X) to Site B (built on Platform Y) and using that data to create users, nodes, configs, and components automatically.
 Essentially, you’re transferring every piece of content and data from one system to another.
-These systems can be anything, an old WordPress installation to a new Drupal installation, for example, or a Joomla site to a Concrete5 site, or even an old Drupal 6 to a fresh Drupal 8 installation.
+These systems can be anything, from an old WordPress installation to a new Drupal installation, for example, a Joomla site to a Concrete5 site, or even an old Drupal 6 to a fresh Drupal 8 installation.
 It’s important to remember that your beautiful monarch, built out of content and configurations, isn’t what’s changing.
 It’s migrating to a newly built home that’s already familiar to it.

 Uhh… That sounds like too much work.
 Why would you ever want to migrate your site?
 Fear not true believers!
 I’m going to walk you through an example!
 Let’s play make-believe for a minute and say that you’re the owner of WidgCo, makers of the most excellent widgets in the whole world.
 Still on the same page as me?
 Okay, cool.

-You originally built your website back in 2008 using Drupal 6 so that WidgCo had an online catalogue for the 347 widgets you offer.
+You originally built your website back in 2008 using Drupal 6 so that WidgCo had an online catalog for the 347 widgets you offer.
 Users would find the part numbers on your website, and then call your ordering phone line to make the purchase.
 The types of products you provide, the price point of those products, and most importantly, the buying habits of your typical customer meant that online purchasing wasn’t a feasible way to go right off the bat.
 Your clients are used to picking up the phone, reading off the part numbers they want to one of your sales reps, and then they get mailed their invoice at the end of the month.

 It’s 2020 now, though, and your customers want to be able to finish all their widget ordering and invoice payments online.
 You’ll need to install a module enabling e-commerce on your site to meet their modern expectations.
 Since you’re dealing with sensitive financial information, you’re going to want to make sure that it’s as stable and secure as possible.
 Bad news, however.
 You’re still on Drupal 6, and the module developers have stopped supporting the Drupal 6 and 7 versions and are only updating the Drupal 8 version.
 To get the new features, you’ll have to migrate your site from your current older version of Drupal to a more modern version.